How to Remove Password from ZIP File After Unlocking It

 Method 3: Use Windows File Explorer (For Simple ZIP Files)

-- Double-click the ZIP file to open it.
+Step 1: Double-click the ZIP file to open it in File Explorer.

-- Right-click the folder > Send to > Compressed (zipped) folder.
+Step 5: Right-click that new folder and choose Send to > Compressed (zipped) folder.

-- Supports recovery from NTFS, FAT, exFAT, and ReFS file systems
+- ✅ Supports major file systems: NTFS, FAT, exFAT, and ReFS

 Frequently Asked Questions